simon-r/PyParticles/doc/Programming Example.rst

     import pyparticles.forces.gravity as gr

-You must then importatre the module of the numerical procedure for solving the equation of motion.
+You must then import the module of the numerical procedure for solving the equation of motion.
 In this case I import them all.
 ::

     import pyparticles.ode.euler_solver as els